vexip-ui/vexip-ui/docs/en-US/component/affix.md

 ### Target Container

-Fixes the element inside the specified container by the attribute `target`, and hides it if it goes beyond the container.
+Fixes the element inside the specified container by the `target` prop, and hides it if it goes beyond the container.

 :::